DancunManyinsa/dancunmanyinsa.github.io/README.md

 GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.

 ### Repository purpose
-- Educational purpose
+- Educational purpose.

 ### Credit
-Find the project at https://gtfobins.github.io
+- Find the project at https://gtfobins.github.io

 ### Run locally on terminal